Productmind

 3. As a result, team topologies are reorganizing: Smaller teams with broader scope produce more coherent output at a faster pace compared to larger groups with narrow scope.

-The persona emerging from this shift is the product engineer: someone who can hold a product question and a technical question in the same head, that can orchestrate agents under lenses, and that can learn and adapt quickly to the continous shifts in customer demand and technology landscape.
+The persona emerging from this shift is the product engineer: someone who can hold a product question and a technical question in the same head, that can orchestrate agents under both lenses, and that can learn and adapt quickly to the continous shifts in customer demand and technology landscape.

 Product